 - A normal platelet count is 150,000 – 400,000

 - Together with your hematologist, determine if your low platelet count may be caused by a new drug you have taken, an infection, an exposure to toxins, or something you ate.
-For more information visit: About ITP: Warnings
+For more information visit Diagnosing ITP.

-- Familiarize yourself with drugs known to lower platelet counts.
-Drug-induced thrombocytopenia
+- Familiarize yourself with drugs and other substances known to lower platelet counts.
+See: Warnings

 3. Check to see if others in your family have low platelets.
 If they do, you may have an inherited low-platelet disease.
 See ITP and Families